0xEthamin/yt-dlp-shortcuts/README.md

 1) download yt-dlp from github https://github.com/yt-dlp/yt-dlp/releases
 2) place the binary where you want
 3) add permission to execute `chmod +x [binary name]`
-4) edit the script to put the correct path where you see `/home/user/yt-dlp`
+4) edit the script to put the correct path where you see `/home/user/yt-dlp` (Lines 16 and 19)
 5) put the script in your path so you can use it from anywhere `sudo cp ./yt.sh /usr/local/bin/yt`